Add custom webhooks

 Advanced settings Optional.
 Click the arrow to expand the area and set the options.

-• To override the default proxy configuration for the P4 DAM instance, select Use custom proxy configuration.
-Enter a Custom proxy URL or leave the box empty if you do not want to use a proxy.
+• To override the default proxy configuration for the P4 DAM instance, click Use custom proxy configuration.
+Enter a custom proxy URL or leave the box empty if you do not want to use a proxy.

-• To restrict when webhooks run based on path or reference patterns, see Restrict when webhooks run (Optional).
+• To restrict when webhooks run based on reference or path patterns, see Restrict when webhooks run (Optional).

 7. Click Finish to save the webhook.